writethedocs/www/docs/include/conf/events/unconference.rst

 Scheduling a session
 --------------------

-If you want to lead an unconf session, you sign up on the board in the room designated for the unconference.
+If you want to lead an unconf session, sign up on the board in the room designated for the unconference.
 You propose a topic and pick a time; unconf sessions are scheduled for the same time slots as talks on the main stage

 The first chance you will get to post your presentation is on Sunday, at the Writing Day event and welcome reception.
 If you don't make it to the Writing Day event or reception, be sure to find the board when you first arrive at the conference to post your topic.